-2,2 pot er satisfactory completion of the cable high potential test, the head link shall be connected and the SF6 bus with the pipe-type le tested jointly as follows: and the state of t Install the metal clad bus links at the metal clad potheads.
-Replace the pothead shields.
-Evacuate the bus to 200 microns and hold for four (4) hours. П Fill pothead enclosure with SF6.
-Let stand for four (4) hours and check dew point.
-A dew point of minus 13 degrees F is acceptable for test purposes but it must be improved to minus 22 clegrees F prior to being placed in service.
-Dew point shall be measured at operating pressure.
-The feeder shall be high potential tested at 325 kV for one (1) minute as follows:
+2,2 pot er satisfactory completion of the cable high potential test, the bead link shall be connected and the SF6 bus with the pipe-type le tested jointly as follows: п Install the metal clad bus links at the metal clad potheads.
+0 Replace the pothead shields. u Replace the policies arrested Evacuate the bus to 200 microns and hold for four (4) hours.
+Fill pothead enclosure with SF6. ō Let stand for four (4) hours and check dew point.
+A dew point of minus 13 degrees F is acceptable for test purposes but it must be improved to minus 22 degrees F prior to being placed in service.
+Description of the property of the proper The feeder shall be high potential tested at 325 kV for one (1)